CodinGame/Contribute-Help/pages/types/article.md

 ## Main Topics

 - [Programming is Fun](https://www.codingame.com/blog/category/all-articles/programming-is-fun/): This is CodinGame's motto.
-Gamification is at the heard of the platform and is part of its DNA.
+Gamification is at the heart of the platform and is part of its DNA.
 _Topic examples: gamification, coding competitions, coding games..._
 - [The Programming Community](https://www.codingame.com/blog/category/all-articles/programming-community/): All developers belong to the programming community.
 It has a lot to offer and give.
 Learn new things from others, have fun programming and welcome new people into the fantastic world of programming.
 The more, the stronger and the merrier.
 _Topic Examples: Open Source, CodingHubs, community creations..._